 Blanks, spaces and unusual separations are also very popular rebus puzzle clues.
 Try these two puzzles, using two different words for the empty spots.
 Scroll down to the bottom for the solutions.*

-For lots more tips and information on family-friendly games and entertainment, take a look at the HowStuffWorks links on the next page.
+For lots more tips and information on family-friendly games and entertainment, take a look at the HowStuffWorks links below.

 *("Point blank range" and "Space invaders")